enkidevs/curriculum/javascript/node/web-servers/basic-web-server-with-express.md

 category: how to

-notes: This can used as the first insight on Express subtopic

 links:

   - '[expressjs.com](http://expressjs.com/en/starter/installing.html){website}'

+notes: This can used as the first insight on Express subtopic

+---

+# Basic web server with Express

 ---
 ## Content